Blog

 • The IAM role grants write permissions for publishing to the CloudWatch log group

-• The CloudWatch log group can have its logs last for a specified timeframe called a retention period, such as two weeks or indefinitely
+• The CloudWatch log group can have its logs last for a specified time frame called a retention period, such as two weeks or indefinitely

 CfnFlowLog Resource